google/temporian/CONTRIBUTING.md

 will be executed and tested using the python's built-in [doctest](https://docs.python.org/3/library/doctest.html) module.

-These are part of the bazel unit tests (under `//temporian/test:docstring_test` and `//docs/code_examples_test`), so they need to pass before merging any GitHub Pull Request.

 For example, the following piece of code would be executed, and the outputs must match the expected result indicated: